Haile Melekot

-Hailemelekot Sahle Selassie (1824 - 9 November 1855) was Negus of Shewa, a historical region of Ethiopia, from 12 October 1847 until his death.
+Hailemelekot Sahle Selassie (Amharic: ኃይለ መለኮት ሣህለ ሥላሴ, 1824 - 9 November 1855) was Negus of Shewa, a historical region of Ethiopia, from 12 October 1847 until his death.
 He was the oldest son of Negus Sahle Selassie an important Amhara nobleman and his wife Woizero Bezabish Wolde.

 Lineage and early life

 Of Amhara royal descent.
-Hailemelekot is the oldest son (Note: Garmame is according to one version of history a natural son of Sahle Selassie born almost two decades earlier than Hailemelekot, though there are other versions of history which put this in doubt.) of the King of Shewa Sahle Selassie and Woizero Bezabish Wolde.
+Haile melekot is the oldest son (Note: Garmame is according to one version of history a natural son of Sahle Selassie born almost two decades earlier than Hailemelekot, though there are other versions of history which put this in doubt.) of the King of Shewa Sahle Selassie and Woizero Bezabish Wolde.
 Hailemelekot had 5 full siblings, 4 sisters and one brother Sayfu Sahle Selassie who is three or four years younger.
 He had numerous half-siblings as his father had other children by his numerous concubines, among them his half-brothers Haile Mikael Sahle Selassie and Darge Sahle Selassie.

 During William Cornwallis Harris diplomatic mission to Sahle Selassie's court, both Hailemelekot and Sayfu stayed at different monasteries, pursuing a traditional church education.
 Each was attended by a eunuch, a nurse, and guardians, whose task was to supervise and discipline.
 In addition to their academic studies, the boys were trained in horsemanship and the various arts of war.
 They followed a rigorous timetable, studying, practising with shield and spear, attending church service, fasting, and praying.

 Descendants

-Hailemelekot's first wife was probably a palace servant by the name Ejigayehu whom he married in 1844 in order to legitimize their one child, baptised Sahle Mariam, was renamed Menelik by Negus Sahle Selassie.
+Hailemelekot's first wife the name Ejigayehu whom he married in 1844 in order to legitimize their one child, baptised Sahle Mariam, was renamed Menelik by Negus Sahle Selassie.
 Her background is disputed; some believe she was of Gurage origin, while others believe she was of Oromo descent due to the etymological roots of her forefathers’ names.
 He divorced Ejigayehu in less than a year, and in May 1845 he married his second wife, Woizero Tideneqialesh, who was a former wife of a court official.